RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### Residue Files

-Running MinIO leaves a directory ".minio.sys" in the buckets-directory of the pool.
+Running MinIO leaves a directory ".minio.sys" in the bucket-directory of the pool.

 ### No Access Logs